AlperZ23/DSA210/README.md

 This document defines the concrete, testable hypotheses that will be used to analyze the impact of balance nerfs on card usage in a competitive game setting.
 Each hypothesis maps directly to a planned statistical test.

----

-## Notation

-Let:

-mean usage rate of a nerfed card in the 14 days **before** the update
-mean usage rate of the same card in the 14 days **after** the update

-variance of usage rates before the update
-variance of usage rates after the update

- average change in usage  for nerfed cards among **Top 200** players
- average change in usage for nerfed cards among **Top 1000** players

----

 ## Hypothesis 1: Effect of Nerfs on Mean Usage